-Plant Family Guides: Lavandula- Lavenders
+Plant Family Guides: Lavandula---Lavender Guides

 Highly placed among the favorite rose companion plants are Nepeta (Catmint), hardy Salvia (Sage) and Lavandula angustifolia (English Lavender), whose exquisite flower heads contrast beautifully with the billowing pink, red, yellow or white roses.